kuraria/nordrice/README.md

 # nordrice
-A very minimal rice using nord theme
+A very minimal rice using nord theme.